Arma Reforger is a $30 appetizer for Arma 4, and it's out today

 Following a thorough leak that appeared online over the weekend, Bohemia Interactive has confirmed the existence of two new Arma games: Arma Reforger and Arma 4.
-Bohemia is surprise launching Arma Reforger, an introductory version of what Arma 4 will eventually be, today in early access for $30.
+Bohemia is surprise launching Arma Reforger, an introductory version of what Arma 4 will eventually be, today in early access for $30 on Steam.

 You read right: there's a new Arma game out today, but fans eager for the next generation of Arma will have to check their expectations at the door.
 Reforger is a small slice of the Arma 4 experience that currently supports two multiplayer modes on a single map: the 51-kilometer island of Everon (a remake of the same map from the very first Arma game).
 The game is set in 1989 during a fictional conflict between the US and Soviet Union, 10 years after the original Arma: Cold War Assault.